svip-lab/impersonator/README.md

 The details are shown in [train.md](./doc/train.md) [TODO].

 ## Announcement
-While, in our paper, the results of LPIPS reported in Table 1, are calculated by **1 – distance score**; thereby, the larger is more similar between two images.
+In our paper, the results of LPIPS reported in Table 1, are calculated by **1 – distance score**; thereby, the larger is more similar between two images.
 The beginning intention of using **1 – distance score** is that it is more accurate to meet the definition of **Similarity** in LPIPS.

 However, most other papers use the original definition that LPIPS = distance score;